 Which phone should I buy?
-"Back to School" 2011 editionAaron Baker - Editor-in-Chief
+"Back to School" 2011 editionAaron Baker - Director, Content and Partnerships

 School has either started or is in the process of starting for most, so it's time to take a gander at the smartphones available on the market.
 It's hard enough to choose a phone as it is, but this year brings dual-core, high-end touchscreen phones that do everything but make your bed and auto-email your professors after a long night out.
 They're awesome devices, but in many cases, they sacrifice battery life and other features that could be very important to students.